Welcome to PMEA’s advocacy and public policy page. This page will provide you with all of the latest news and action items related to public policy.

 Contact us at: email@example.com

 Making Music During the COVID-19 Pandemic

-Based on scientific information, music making during the COVID-19 pandemic is safe, providing appropriate steps are taken.
+Based on scientific information(July update), music making during the COVID-19 pandemic is safe, providing appropriate steps are taken.
 This guidance is for school music settings and other places where there is live music happening.
 This guidance applies to both indoor and outdoor gatherings.

 - CDC guidelines related to hand washing, hand sanitizer, and clean surfaces are recommended in all music making activities.

 - Masking with appropriate material remains the best way of reducing potential infected aerosol from circulating in an indoor space.
 Masks are recommended to be worn while singing and speaking.

 - Depending on your comfort level, instrumentalists can wear masks only when speaking and slitted performance masks are optional.

 - Bell covers made from appropriate material remain the best way of reducing potential infected aerosol from circulating in an indoor space.

 - Distancing may be decreased to 3 feet, adjusting farther or closer depending on local conditions.

 - Anyone playing an instrument that releases spit or condensation on to the ground should use a puppy pad to absorb the spit or condensation and then dispose of the pad properly.